cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/27/2020

+Realized that the 'Changed' only generation was missing detection for content that has been deleted when determining whether to regenerate photo gallery and list content.
+This triggered several changes:
+ - Added methods to the DB class for deleting content from the DB and refactored the lists to use this - previously the delete routines were in the list contexts, this makes it easier to reuse the methods (for testing at this point)
+ - The list delete refactoring enables multi item delete in all lists, improves the multi-item delete message and moves the responsibility of removing items from the list from the delete method to the data notifications
+ - Added DB Methods to get the last historic entry from any 'completely deleted' items, ie historic items where the content id no longer exists in the content table, and used these methods to help determine what lists and galleries to generate in the Changed Html methods.
+ - Added a basic photo test for delete, get deleted and re-save.

 7/25/2020